![]() |

 ~ Permanently shut the Georgia Tech research reactor in downtown Atlanta.
 After GANE raised the issue prior to the 1996 Olympic Games, Georgia Tech's subsequent decision to permanently shut the reactor pre-shadowed the shutdown of 30 other campus research reactors around the country.
 The Georgia Tech reactor has now been decommissioned and shipped as radioactive waste to South Carolina and Utah.

-Help us spread the word by ordering and displaying these beautiful FREE stickers.
-The 4" x 4" stickers are durable enough to be used outside and look great on water bottles and laptops.
 Membership in Nuclear Watch South is absolutely free.
 You will receive action alerts and occasional mailings about important events and actions.
 Stay informed about issues, actions and events — together we will create a nuclear-free future!

 Like all nonprofit environmental organizations, NUCLEAR WATCH SOUTH depends on tax-deductible contributions from people like you to keep up the work!
 Please send your tax-deductible donation via check or money order, or make a secure, on-line donation via PayPal: